mahsa-fathi/DRF-Container-Control/README.md

 Manager app has five endpoints.
 The endpoints are listed below:

-- apps/: This endpoint lists all the applications using GET method
-- apps/build/: This endpoint can be used to insert a new application into database using POST method
+- apps/: This endpoint lists all the applications using GET method and creates a new application using POST method
 - apps/\<pk\>/: This endpoint gets, updates, and deletes the application in database using GET, PUT, and DELETE methods
 - apps/\<pk\>/run/: This endpoint runs a container for the application using GET method
 - apps/\<pk\>/history/: This endpoint lists the history of runs for a specific application using GET method